 - work on postures and positions with daily activities

 The tricky part about any treatment plan is knowing that we’re treating the right condition.
 That’s why an evaluation is an important part of what we do for our patients at Great Moves Physical Therapy.

 If you actually have a more serious condition, we can refer you to the appropriate medical specialist.

-Certainly, if you or a loved one are suffering from sciatica, contact our office to schedule a free consultation to determine your treatment options.
+Certainly, if you or a loved one are suffering from sciatica, contact our Colorado Springs physical therapy clinic to schedule a free consultation to determine your treatment options.
 We can also help guide you through any insurance questions you may have.

 This updated article was originally published December 10, 2010.